When the settlor or grantor of a living trust dies, the successor trustee named in the trust document must administer and settle the living trust.

 Can a Trustee be Held Liable for Failure to Account to Beneficiaries?

 To the extent the trustee is required to provide an accounting based on the living trust document or applicable state law, failure to do so may constitute a breach of the trustee’s duties.
-If the trustee fails to provide an accounting or other material information to beneficiaries of the trust, the trustee may be held personally liable.
+If the trustee fails to provide an accounting or other material information to beneficiaries of the trust, the trustee may be held personally liable and may be removed from the position.
 In addition, if the trustee fails to maintain accurate records regarding living trust property or provides false information to beneficiaries, the trustee may also be held personally liable.

 For an overview of forms a trustee may want beneficiaries to sign to limit liability, such as consents, waivers, and releases, see

 Trust Beneficiary Release.

 Do I Need a CPA to Prepare a Living Trust Accounting?

 It is generally recommended that the successor trustee of a living trust retain a CPA to prepare a living trust accounting for beneficiaries of the trust and any fiduciary tax returns that are due, including